-I’m Not Here, directed by Michelle Schumacher and set for national release on March 8, is an intimately filmed, haunting study on memory and the paths in life that lead to unplanned places.
+I’m Not Here, directed by Michelle Schumacher had a national release on March 8, is an intimately filmed, haunting study on memory and the paths in life that lead to unplanned places.
 Pietro’s strong affinity with actors infuses every frame.
 Along with Academy Award® winner JK Simmons, the film stars Mandy Moore, Sebastian Stan, Max Greenfield and Iain Armitage.

 Two of Pietro’s recent films have received accolades in the US and internationally.
 Nathan’s Kingdom, directed by Olicer Muñoz, had its World Premiere at the 2018 Sedona International Film Festival, where it won the Director’s Choice – Heart of The Film Festival Award.
-It then had a significant run of film festival screenings including Dances With Films, Heartland Film Festival, and in March 2019 Nathan’s Kingdom will be shown at the First Glance Film Festival in Los Angeles, where it has four nominations in the festival’s Closing Night Awards.
-It will also screen at the Magnolia Independent Film Festival(The MAG) in Mississippi and San Diego Latino Film Festival, and then in April at the Reel Abilities Film Festival in New York, the most recognized film festival dedicated to films about disability and autism.
+It then had a significant run of film festival screenings including Dances With Films, Heartland Film Festival, First Glance Film Festival in Los Angeles, Magnolia Independent Film Festival(The MAG), San Diego Latino Film Festival, and the Reel Abilities Film Festival in New York, the most recognized film festival dedicated to films about disability and autism.

 In addition, Pietro won Best Cinematography at the 2016 Ghana Movie Awards for the feature Like Cotton Twines, which was shot in Ghana, directed by celebrated Ghanaian filmmaker Leila Djansi.
 Like Cotton Twines also screened at the Los Angeles Film Festival and won Best Narrative Feature at both the Savannah Film Festival the River Bend Film Festival that year.